Dustin4444/rfcs/README.md

 # React RFCs

+The purpose of this repository is to provide a consistent and controlled path for new features to enter the project.
+The RFC (Request for Comments) process is essential in maintaining a high standard of documentation and ensuring that all proposals are thoroughly considered and reviewed.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.